moccu/picnic/README.md

-#### `.strategy`
+#### `.insertMethod`

-This returns the rendering strategy how to add the created content to a certain `target`.
-It supports the following values which map to the identically named jQuery functions:  * "appendTo" (default) – TemplateView.STRATEGY_APPEND * "insertBefore" – TemplateView.STRATEGY_BEFORE * "insertAfter" – TemplateView.STRATEGY_AFTER  All jQuery insertion strategies will be used in relation to the `.target` element
+This returns the type of method how to insert the created content to a certain `target`.
+It supports the following values which map to the identically named jQuery functions:  TemplateView.INSERT_APPENDTO = "appendTo" (default) TemplateView.INSERT_BEFORE = "insertBefore" TemplateView.INSERT_AFTER = "insertAfter"  All jQuery insertion methods will be used in relation to the `.target` element: content[insertMethod](target)